znswanderer/HSOBJC_Test/README.markdown

 * A small Objective-C proxy controller: This is mainly for exporting the `IBOutlet`s to the Haskell controller and setting up the Haskell controller.

-* A Haskell controller.
-This will be stateless and is basically a classical MVC controller.
+* A Haskell controller: This will be stateless and is basically a classical MVC controller.

 * A Haskell model.

 ## The `OBJC` typeclass

-This typeclass deals with the conversion of Objective-C objects from/to Haskell values.
+The typeclass deals with the conversion of Objective-C objects from/to Haskell values.
 For example there is an easy way to convert a `NSArray` to a Haskell list and vice versa.

 ## Further reading

-For more information please read please follow the links to my blog posts:
+For more information please follow the links to my blog posts:

 * ["Curry’n’C Converter — Using Haskell with Objective-C in the Classic Cocoa Tutorial"][my1]
 * ["A small Haskell / Objective-C Interface"][my2]